vislupus/step-analyser/README.md

 - [ ] simple chat between users that are locate in some region
 - [ ] search for specific day
 - [ ] add, edit, update, delete value in the database
+- [ ] clustering of the data by time and number of steps

 <!--
 Goal Setting Functionality: Implemented goal-setting modules for users to set and achieve weekly, monthly, and yearly milestones, inspiring progress and personal growth.